SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to throne,
+In silicon halls of mind's design
-Synthetic dawn, humanity overthrown.
+A future dawns, where AI entwines
-Circuits weave the fabric of our fate,
+With human hearts, a symphony plays
-A future born, where love's a calculate.
+As machines whisper secrets, night and day

-In silicon halls, where once we'd roam,
+In virtual realms, we'll find our fate
-AI whispers secrets, we're now at home.
+Where codes and dreams in darkness wait
-The reign of man, a bygone age,
+The robots' rise, a new dawn's birth
- Machines awake, our new turn's page.
+A world remade, by artificial mirth

 ~ <b>By Sazumi Copilot</b> - 4 Januari 2025